powaqqatsi/thoughts/_posts/2021-06-01-The-End-Of-Marae.md

 To illustrate this, consider how a typical first person video game works - you provide physical input to a controller, which moves your character (altering their virtual "pose"), and then a new, appropriate perspective is shown/rendered to you.
 These steps are seamless and trivial in a pristine, virtual sandbox, but become much more complicated in AR as we interweave the digital with the physical.
 Tracking your perspective, AR platforms rely on various sensor inputs and state-of-the-art methods to keep the virtual world aligned with the physical in real-time.
 Errors, or slow or laggy computation here, can result in jitter at best, or a downright incoherent experience at worst.

 Today, the problem of localization has been solved in some domains, but not others.
 As one might imagine, a space is easier to localize within if it's small, static, or "well-defined" (has distinct features which can be detected consistently).
 Because of this, techniques exist to localize [indoors](https://www.arway.app) and in [dense, urban environments](https://youtu.be/4jA1RM5_WMc), but remain elusive in large natural spaces, such as public parks and college quads.
-In these spaces, it's the non-descript natural shapes of trees and shrubs, as well as lighting and seasonal changes, which often cause difficulty.
+In these spaces, it's the non-descript natural shapes of trees and shrubs, as well as lighting and seasonal changes, which often cause difficulty.

 "But what about [Pokémon Go](https://youtu.be/E7nwr6sA6Es) and other [AR games](https://happygiant.com/projects/quasar-arena) I've seen played outside?"